Beokro/cpython_pattern_matching/README.md

   assert( sum( Con( 1, Con( 2, Con( 3, None ) ) ) ) == 6 )
   </pre>
+* If you want to use Match and Assign, you have to use one of the pre defined var name including _x, _xs, _y, _z, _a, _b, _c, _d, _e, _f, _g
+* The class you trying to match must inherit from object class
+* Instead of use the variable directly, you have to add [ 0 ] after the variable to access the object/val you want

 ## Pattern guards
   <pre>